List of Spider-Man: The Animated Series characters: Doctor Octopus

 Ock eventually became aware that Anastasia Hardy's husband John Hardesky was a cat burglar known as the Cat and used this information to blackmail Mrs. Hardy into giving him his money.
-But he was abducted by the Kingpin with help from Chameleon and was forced to work for him and his plans were not to reveal to the world that Mrs. Hardy's husband was a crook but merely use John Hardesky because he was jailed for knowing the super-soldier formula that created Captain America during World War II.
+He was abducted by the Kingpin with help from Chameleon and was forced to work for him and his plans were not to reveal to the world that Mrs. Hardy's husband was a crook but merely use John Hardesky because he was jailed for knowing the super-soldier formula that created Captain America during World War II.
 After Hardesky was kidnapped, Ock was sent to kidnap Felicia to blackmail Hardesky that if he did not reveal the super-soldier formula, she will die.
 Hardesky revealed the formula and it was tested on Felicia, turning her into the Black Cat.

 His final appearance in the show was in the three-part "Secret Wars", in which he ruled an alien planet city renamed "Octavia".
-Unfortunately, it was stolen by Doctor Doom and renamed it New Latveria, forcing Ock to work for the Red Skull.
+However, it was stolen by Doctor Doom and renamed it New Latveria, forcing Ock to work for the Red Skull.
 When Doom absorbed the Beyonder's powers, Doom transported Alistair Smythe, the Red Skull and Ock back to Earth with them getting amnesia from the events.

 In the series finale of this show, despite Ock not appearing in it, Spider-Man was sent by Madame Web and the Beyonder to stop the evil Spider-Carnage from destroying all reality, and helping Spider-Man were other Spider-Men from different realities.
 One of them had metallic tentacles like Ock and that Spider-Man explained it was a "souvenir from my last fight with Doc Ock".